biaslab/ForneyLab.jl/README.md

 # Build a graph
 c1 = ConstantNode(GeneralMessage(3.0))
 c2 = ConstantNode(GeneralMessage(2.0))
-x = MultiplicationNode("MyMultiplier")
+x = MultiplicationNode(name="MyMultiplier")
-e1 = Edge(c1.interface, x.source)
+e1 = Edge(c1.interface, x.in1)
-e2 = Edge(c2.interface, x.multiplier)
+e2 = Edge(c2.interface, x.in2)
-# Calculate the outbound message on x.sink, the output of the multiplication node.
+# Calculate the outbound message on x.out, the output of the multiplication node.
 # This call will recursively calculate all required inbound messages.
-calculatemessage!(x.sink)
+calculatemessage!(x.out)
 # Print the calculated message, which is stored in the interface.
-print(x.sink.message)
+print(x.out.message)
 # We can also request directional messages on edges instead of an interface.
-# I.e. for calculating the message c1.interface -> x.source, we can use:
+# I.e. for calculating the message c1.interface -> x.in1, we can use:
 calculateforwardmessage!(e1)
 # The calculated message is again stored in the sending interface:
 print(e1.tail.message)